tropo/ar_drone_contest/readme.md

 * Please make sure to include in your readme file contact information and instructions on how to demo the application

-Submissions
+How to enter
 --------
-* Fork this repo
+1. Fork this repo
-  * git clone
+  * git clone git://github.com/tropo/ar_drone_contest.git
-* Create branch w/ your email address
+2. Create branch w/ your email address
   *  git checkout -b john@tropo.com
-* Add you application and commit
+3. Add you application and commit
-  * Submit pull request
+  * Submit pull request to tropo
+4. World domination